QuentinP-dev/mnist_reader/README.md

 ## How to use it

-#### 1. Download the repositorie
+#### 1. Download the repository

-Download the repositorie with your browser or with git using :
+Download the repository with your browser or with git using :

 ```
 git clone https://github.com/QuentinP-dev/mnist_reader.git